Sgt. Forrest Kinder Knox

 were on-board one of the lucky ones.".

-On Formosa, Forrest was held at Toroku POW Camp.
+On November 8th, the POWs were taken off the ship and sent to Toroku POW Camp on Formosa.
 At the camp, Forrest and the other POWs worked in rice fields.
 In the water, were microscopic freshwater snails.
 If the snails got into a man's bloodstream, they would lodge in the brain.
 The POWs who were infected with the snails would scream in agony.
 The other POWs would fight to hold them down until the man passed out.
 Any soldier who had these symptoms died within 24 hours.

 Forrest was held on Formosa for three